metrorailings/OwlBlog/content/posts/postseason-review-bills.md

 ### Is the offensive coordinator or the head coach a chess player when it comes to offense?

 To be determined.
 Brian Daboll has gotten some productivity out of this offense thanks to his usage of short routes, power runs behind Devin Singletary, Josh Allen's mobility, and good usage of mid-level veterans like John Brown and Cole Beasley.
-But it's difficult separating the logic and philosophy driving this offense from Josh Allen's painful throwing.
+But it's difficult separating the logic and philosophy driving this offense from Josh Allen's painful throws.

 It seems that when this season started, the Bills were intent on having Josh Allen work with smaller receivers that could run more complicated routes.
 And it paid off.
 So if anything, that's an argument that demonstrates the intelligence of the coaching staff here.